sql-js/sql.js/README.md

 // Fetch the results of the query while (stmt.step()) console.log(stmt.get()); // Will print [1, 'world']

+// Resets the statement, so it can be used again with other values stmt.reset()
+// Bind other values
+stmt.bind([0, 'hello']);
+while (stmt.step()) console.log(stmt.get()); // Will print [0, 'hello']

+// free the memory used by the statement stmt.free();
+// You can not use your statement anymore once it has been freed.
+// But not freeing your statements causes memory leaks.
+You don't want that.
 ```

 ## Differences from the original sql.js